otdav33/Fractal-Toolkit/README.md

 ```python
 xmins, xmaxs, ymins, ymaxs = fractalrenderer.create_zoom_viewports(0.36, 0.1, 0.36, 0.1, 2, 0.02, 1.6, 0.016, 10)
 ```
 Choose your final image/video size (in this case 1920x1080) and number of maximum iterations you would like to pass to your fractal functions (more iterations will give a sharper result; 255 is a reasonable number here).
-This line will render the fractals as an image sequence using 10 threads to a the directory "anims/mandelbrot/"
+This line will render the fractals as an image sequence using 10 threads to the directory "anims/mandelbrot/"
 ```python
 fractalrenderer.process_steps_multithreaded(xmins, xmaxs, ymins, ymaxs, 1920, 1080, 255, 10, mandelbrot, 10, True, "anims")
 ```